-Teenagers can, with the right encouragement, develop empathetic skills, a very important step in their development as an adult, since it will improve their ability to relate to others.
+With the right encouragement, teenagers can develop empathetic skills, which is a very important step in their development as adults since it will improve their ability to relate to others.
 Additionally, they will be developing a very important part of their socio-emotional skills.

 Dynamics to Teach Empathy to Adolescents

 If you think that your teenager does not usually think about the feelings and emotions of others and never puts himself in others’ shoes, it is time to work on it.
 Empathy, despite being an innate quality in many people, can be taught.
 Although there are also dynamics to practice empathy in adults.
 Below are specific exercises to work on with your adolescents.
 These are the best dynamics: